NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 ## Introduction

-In this notebook we present generalized [Lanchester combat models](https://en.wikipedia.org/wiki/Lanchester%27s_laws) and use one of them for simulation and calibration examples with data of the [Battle of Iwo Jima](https://en.wikipedia.org/wiki/Battle_of_Iwo_Jima).
+In this notebook we present several generalized [Lanchester combat models](https://en.wikipedia.org/wiki/Lanchester%27s_laws) and use one of them for simulation and calibration examples with data concerning the [Battle of Iwo Jima](https://en.wikipedia.org/wiki/Battle_of_Iwo_Jima).

-**Remark:** The content of this notebook is intentionally theoretically fundamental, but short and simple both mathematically and code-wise.
+**Remark:** The content of this notebook is intentionally theoretically grounded, but short and simple both mathematically and code-wise.
-Author's intent is to develop similar computational workflows for (1) field battles, like the [Normandy campaign](https://en.wikipedia.org/wiki/Operation_Overlord) during Word War II, 1944, or (2) urban warfare, like [Second Battle of Fallujah](https://en.wikipedia.org/wiki/Second_Battle_of_Fallujah), Iraq 2009, or [Battle of Bakhmut](https://en.wikipedia.org/wiki/Battle_of_Bakhmut), Ukraine 2023.
+The author's intent is to develop similar computational workflows for (1) field battles, such as the [Normandy campaign](https://en.wikipedia.org/wiki/Operation_Overlord) during Word War II, 1944, or (2) urban warfare, such as the [Second Battle of Fallujah](https://en.wikipedia.org/wiki/Second_Battle_of_Fallujah), Iraq 2009, or the [Battle of Bakhmut](https://en.wikipedia.org/wiki/Battle_of_Bakhmut), Ukraine 2023.

 The main computational workflows are done with a [System Dynamics (SD)](https://en.wikipedia.org/wiki/System_dynamics)